Why seek counselling with Haoli in Swindon?

 The way I see it, we all need relationship, so the first thing I do is work towards building a trusting and sincere relationship with my clients, so that they feel listened to - and understood.

 Then, because life is a unique journey for each one of us (and each one of us is unique) I endeavour to work in a way which best suits the particular person I have the privilege of working with.
 I therefore use an 'integrative' model of counselling, meaning that I draw from several distinct models of counselling and psychotherapy, according to the needs of the person concerned.

 When working with trauma, however, I use a "3-phase model" which focuses initially on stabilisation before dealing with specific memories and exploring ways in which a person can move on in their lives, being more "integrated" and "connected" both with themselves and with others.
 I also draw strongly from Lifespan Integration protocols, which research is showing to be highly effective in developing and strengthening the "core self".
 For more information, click here for the Lifespan Integration website.

 I believe that if a person's given the right environment, however, together with the necessary time and space, then they have the capacity to find their own way through their difficulties - and to work things out for themselves.
-And, because some people need more time than others, I don't limit counselling to a set number of sessions, but trust in the client's ability to recognise when they've done enough work to 'go it alone'.
+And, because some people need more time than others, I offer sessions for up to a year, during which time I trust in the client's ability to recognise when they've done enough work to 'go it alone'.

 That said, I usually agree an initial six sessions with a new client, after which we review the work we're doing together to assess whether or not they feel the need to continue with further sessions - or if they would like any particular changes to be made.